The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 Configuration method signatures:

-fetchMethod: (url: string | URL, init: RequestInit) => Promise<Response>onFailedAttempt and onRequestTimeout: (options: FetchMethodCallbackOptions) => void| Option | Required? | Default | Description |
+fetchMethod: (url: string | URL, init: RequestInit) => Promise<Response>onFailedAttempt and onRequestTimeout: (options: FetchMethodCallbackOptions) => voidCore inherits the API Client retry contract: default retries intentionally apply only to HTTP

 |---|---|---|---|